Let’s face it.

 Being “put out” isn’t the same as being put down.
 Just because your employment ended – it doesn’t mean you failed.

-After you’ve stepped back from the situation then you’ll realize that you’ve grown a thicker skin.
+Once you step back from the situation, you realize you’ve grown a thicker skin.

-Because even though it may seem final and permanent at first – you’ll eventually see that life goes on and better opportunities come your way.
+Because even though it seems final at first – you’ll eventually see that life goes on and better opportunities come your way.